-Beef & Cheese Piroshki (video)
+The Best Cheesy Beef Piroshki (video)

-Preparing the Beef Filling
+Preparing the Cheese & Beef Filling

 These delicious beef and cheese piroshki can be prepared two ways – deep fried to perfection or baked for a healthier version.

-- Baked: for baking the piroshki, assemble them and place onto a lined baking tray.
-Space them a few inches apart and allow them to proof for 35 to 40 minutes, until the dough is doubled.
-Bake at 350F/177C for 25 to 30 minutes, until golden brown.
+For baking the piroshki, assemble them and place onto a lined baking tray, spacing them a few inches apart.
+Brush the piroshki with a beaten egg using a pastry brush.
+Allow them to proof for 45 minutes to an hour, until the dough is doubled.

-- Deep Fried: preheat approximately 8 to 10 cups of vegetable or canola oil in a large pot over medium-high heat, until the oil temperature reads 325F/162C.
-Shape 3 to 4 piroshki at a time; DO NOT allow them to proof!
-Add the shaped piroshki straight into the hot oil, seam side down first.
+- Add the shaped piroshki straight into the hot oil, seam side down first.
 Turn the piroshki often, frying for 5 to 6 minutes, until they’re a rich, golden brown color.

 - Smoked Salmon Piroshki – soft, baked piroshki filled with a creamy smoked salmon and cheese filling!
 So delicious!